kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

   // Provisioner is the name of driver associated with this bucket Provisioner string

-  // Protocol is the data API this bucket is expected to adhere to.
+  // Protocols are the set of data API this bucket is expected to support.
   // The possible values for protocol are:
   // -  S3: Indicates Amazon S3 protocol
   // -  Azure: Indicates Microsoft Azure BlobStore protocol
-  // -  GCS: Indicates Google Cloud Storage protocol Protocol Protocol
+  // -  GCS: Indicates Google Cloud Storage protocol Protocols []Protocol

   // DeletionPolicy is used to specify how COSI should handle deletion of this
   // bucket.
 There are 3 possible values: